aigerimdev/Encode-Decode-Genetic-Sequences/PROBLEM_SET_README.md

 Dahlia knows that:
 - Every genetic sequence (both DNA & RNA) can contain the letters G, A, and C.
-- Only DNA can contain the character T
+- Only DNA can contain the character T.
 - Only RNA can contain the character U.

 Dahlia wants to use these facts to sort the sequences by placing all sequences that contain T in a DNA list, and all sequences that contain U in a RNA list.